 We offer a comprehensive suite of banking products and solutions to small and medium-sized enterprises.
 We also offer customized products to meet specific business requirements.
-Further, we have strengthened our capabilities in assessing credit risks across various sectors that enables us to provide customized solutions based on requirements of small and medium-sized enterprises.
-We also offer supply chain financing solutions and vendor bill discounting through funding to the channel partners of corporate clients to meet the working capital needs of small businesses.
+We have strengthened our capabilities in assessing credit risks across various sectors that enables us to provide customized solutions based on requirements of small and medium-sized enterprises.
+We also offer online end-to-end supply chain financing solutions and vendor bill discounting through funding to the channel partners of large corporate clients to meet the working capital needs of small businesses.
 We also have specialized teams for current accounts (i.e. checking accounts), trade finance, cash management services and door-step banking.
-Finally, we are also proactively reaching out to small and medium enterprises through various initiatives such as the "SME toolkit" -an online business and advisory resource for small and medium enterprises; and the "Emerging India Awards" -a small and medium-sized enterprises recognition platform.
+We are also proactively reaching out to small and medium-sized enterprises through various initiatives such as conducting knowledge sessions, the "SME toolkit"-an online business and advisory resource for small and medium-sized enterprises; and the "Emerging India Awards" and "SME Elite 50"-a recognition platform for small and medium-sized enterprises.